 For the main level bath, we wanted to keep our tile choices slightly muted, as we had already chosen to install this wallpaper from Anthropologie.

-We selected the Annie Selke crosshatch pewter porcelain tile for the floors, and the Annie Selke sketch cream ceramic tile for the shower surround.
-The pictures can’t even do the tile justice as the texture is what makes this tile stand out.
+We selected the Annie Selke crosshatch pewter porcelain tile for the floors and the Annie Selke sketch cream ceramic tile for the shower surround.
+The pictures can’t even do the tile justice as the texture is what makes these titles stand out.

 Want to see how the bar looked during the tile job?
 Check out the guys putting it up below!